-Southern Highlands, NSW (Babe)
+Southern Highlands, NSW: Babe

 Perhaps the world’s most beloved pig, Babe stole our hearts with his dreams of becoming a sheep-pig in the 1995 film of the name same.
 Although set in rural England, this movie was actually shot in the village of Robertson, in the Southern Highlands of New South Wales.
-But if you assumed that Babe was filmed in the UK, you’re not alone; in fact, this unexpected setting for the green pastures and rolling hills of Hoggett Farm made many cinemagoers realise that Australia isn’t just about the outback.
-Although you might not be able to explore Hoggett Farm yourself (since the set was constructed and removed after filming), you can still visit the equally impressive Fountaindale Grand Manor, which is located on the same street as the fictional farm from the movie.
+But if you assumed that Babe was filmed in the UK, you’re not alone; in fact, this unexpected setting for the green pastures and rolling hills of Hoggett Farm made many cinema-goers realise that Australia isn’t just about the Outback.
+Although you might not be able to explore Hoggett Farm yourself (the set was constructed and removed after filming), you can still visit the equally impressive Fountaindale Grand Manor, which is located on the same street as the fictional farm from the movie.

-Bare Island, NSW (Mission: Impossible II)
+Bare Island, NSW: Mission: Impossible II

-Hunter Valley, NSW (Tomorrow, When the War Began)
+Hunter Valley, NSW: Tomorrow, When the War Began

-McKinlay, QLD and Kakadu National Park, NT (Crocodile Dundee)
+McKinlay, QLD and Kakadu National Park, NT: Crocodile Dundee

-Daintree Rainforest, QLD (The Thin Red Line)
+Daintree Rainforest, QLD: The Thin Red Line

-Broken Hill, NSW (Mad Max 2)
+Broken Hill, NSW: Mad Max 2

-Exploding onto the big screen in 1981, Mad Max 2 (The Road Warrior) has been hailed as one of the greatest action movies – and movie sequels – of all time.
-Filmed around Broken Hill, in remote New South Wales, this post-apocalyptic thriller showcases plenty of Australia’s stunning desert scenery.
+Exploding onto the big screen in 1981, Mad Max 2 (also know as The Road Warrior) has been hailed as one of the greatest action movies – and movie sequels – of all time.
+Filmed around Broken Hill, in rural New South Wales, this post-apocalyptic thriller showcases plenty of Australia’s stunning desert scenery.
 The compound scenes were filmed in a movie set constructed at The Pinnacles (a series of three hills outside Broken Hill), while Max’s infamous Pursuit Special is shown rolling over and exploding on Menindee Road.
 In the nearby town of Silverton, home to only a few dozen residents, you’ll also find a pub which houses memorabilia, photos and information about all the movies filmed in this area.
 The town also boasts an incredible Mad Max museum, complete with original cars and props used in the cult-classic sequel.
 (Fun fact: the nearby Mundi Mundi Plains were also used as a filming location for Priscilla, Queen of the Desert – another iconic Australian film.)